curiousest/session-hourly-rate/analysis.md

 ![](increments_of_5_delta.png)

-Most data being below 0 is likely because hourly rates not falling on increments of 5 have low fill rates, when compared with those that do faill on increments of 5.
+Most data being below 0 is likely because hourly rates not falling on increments of 5 have low fill rates, when compared with those that do fall on increments of 5.